By 1879, the Fort Dodge & Fort Ridgeley Railroad built 29 miles from Livermore to Fort Dodge, Iowa.

 In Fort Dodge, a portion from County Highway D-14 to downtown also exists.

-The author has ranked the bridge as being locally significant, due to the common design of the bridge.
+The author has ranked this bridge as being regionally significant, due to the unique truss design.